-Surgery is the cornerstone of treatment for ovarian, fallopian tube, and peritoneal cancer at Memorial Sloan Kettering.
+Surgery is the main treatment for ovarian, fallopian tube, and peritoneal cancer at Memorial Sloan Kettering.
 It’s used for women with early and advanced disease, as well for women whose cancer has come back after treatment.

 Types of Surgery

 If you have early-stage ovarian cancer, meaning that the tumor does not appear to have spread beyond the ovary, one option to remove the cancer is a traditional open surgery, called a laparotomy.
 A laparotomy involves making a relatively large incision in the abdomen.